mnlipp/VM-Operator/controller.md

 ## Defining disks

 Maybe the most important part is the definition of the VM's disks.
-As you can see this is done by adding a `volumeClaimTemplate` to the list of disks.
+This is done by adding one or more `volumeClaimTemplate`s to the list of disks.
 As its name indicates, this template is used by the controller to generate a PVC.
 The example does not use storage from local-path.
 Rather is references some PV that you must have created